 MEGAPROJECTS: A PROCESS PERSPECTIVE

-Extended title: “The dynamics of organizing megaprojects” (Funded by Handelsbankens forskningsstiftelser)
+Extended title: “The dynamics of organizing megaprojects” (Funded by Jan Wallanders och Tom Hedelius Stiftelse).

-Collaborators: Siavash Alimadadi (Department of Business Studies, Uppsala University), Andrew Davies (Science Policy Research Unit, University of Sussex)
+Collaborators: Siavash Alimadadi (Science Policy Research Unit, University of Sussex), Andrew Davies (Science Policy Research Unit, University of Sussex)

 Summary: Aims to study processes and tensions in the planning of megaprojects.